Americans evacuated as China reaches 6,000 cases, 132 deaths in viral outbreak

 Countries began evacuating their citizens from the Chinese city hardest-hit by an outbreak of a new virus that has killed 132 people and infected nearly 6,000.

-An airplane that a federal official said was evacuating as many as 240 Americans from Wuhan departed Wednesday for the U.S. It’s first stop is Anchorage, Alaska, where travelers will be re-screened for the virus.
-Hospitals are prepared to treat or quarantine people who may be infected.
+An airplane that a federal official said was evacuating as many as 240 Americans from Wuhan departed Wednesday for the U.S. It landed in Anchorage, Alaska, where travelers were re-screened for the virus.
+Hospitals were prepared to treat or quarantine people who may be infected.
 Then the plane heads to California.
 The official spoke on condition of anonymity because they were not authorized to speak publicly.

+British Airways says it's immediately suspending all of its flights to and from mainland China after the U.K. government warned against unnecessary travel to the country.
+The airline operates daily flights from London's Heathrow Airport to Shanghai and Beijing.

 Four people who arrived on a Japanese evacuation flight have coughs and fevers and were getting further medical checks.
 It wasn't immediately known if they were infected with the new type of coronavirus.
 Its symptoms are similar to the cold or flu and many other illnesses.